 This process of elimination is quick and painless with practice and leads to far greater confidence in your conclusion about direction.
 It is also a very good discipline that helps in improving accuracy in most other natural navigation methods.
 In fact the most common problem I encounter when teaching the subject is when people jump from observation to conclusion about direction, without going through the important middle step of analysing what their observation is really telling them.

-This discipline is important when using other surface-dwellers like algae and it becomes even more critical when trying to use more complex organisms like the lichens.
+This discipline is important when using other surface-dwellers like algae.
+And it becomes even more critical when trying to use more complex organisms like the lichens.
 Moss is probably the best place to start though.

 Moss thriving near the ground, where moisture is always evaporating.

-Water always grows where water gathers, even in south-facing spots.
+Moss always grows where water gathers, even in south-facing spots.